CondensedChaos/Starbound-Rail-Train/README.md

 [From SkyMods Part 1](https://catalogue.smods.ru/archives/111834) and [Part 2](https://catalogue.smods.ru/archives/111835) Be sure to download both Part 1 and Part 2

+---

 ## Many Tabs Rail Crafting Table:
+It expands Many Tabs to better support Rail Crafting Table
 ### From Steam Workshop:
 [Here](https://steamcommunity.com/sharedfiles/filedetails/?id=2810272474)
 ### DRM-Free version:
 Not yet available, will notify when it will be available

+---

 ## Enhanced Rails
 It will allow you to use an additional rail network (slick rail) that will allows for faster trains